Hello and welcome to podcast of the Lotus Eaters episode 1269 on this the 8th of October.

 I've heard that, yeah.

-Yeah, I've always even when I was young, or just old enough to actually uh start to understand terms properly when you're like, I don't know, 14 or 15 or something in that age.
+Yeah, I've always, even when I was young, or just old enough to actually start to understand terms properly, when you're like, I don't know, 14 or 15 or something in that age, I said, wait, how is populism, either left-wing populism or right-wing populism, how is that bad?

-If it's popular for the majority of people again again, I thought that isn't that what isn't that the at the heart of democracy.
+If it's popular for the majority of people, again, I thought that isn't that, isn't that at the heart of democracy?

 Yeah.